JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 }
 ~~~

-Now the list of `users` is available in the current `state` and I'm able to use this to render the users:
+Now the list of `users` is available in the current `state` and I'm able to use this list to render the users:

 ~~~ typescript
 public render() {